zhaodong-liu/Java-Cooperating-Piano/Project Report.md

   * A red weight rectangle (`fillRect`) moves along the rod based on `weightFrac`, which adjusts according to the current BPM; its outline is drawn in light gray for contrast.
   * All rendering occurs in `paintComponent` and is triggered by `repaint()` calls in the `update` and `reset` methods of `PendulumPanel`, ensuring smooth animations.### 6.
 Testing and Validation
 * Unit tests confirm that `RecordingManager` correctly writes and reads event sequences.
-* Simulated multi-user sessions on localhost verify synchronization and networking reliability.
+* Simulated multi-user sessions on localhost to verify synchronization and networking reliability.
 * GUI responsiveness is tested by rapid user input and simultaneous network events, ensuring no deadlocks.

 ### 7. Conclusion and Future Work